-Even now, it is extremely rare to find an organic search case study that shows significant results in less than three months.
-SEO takes time to build momentum and start building ROI.
+It is extremely rare to find an organic search case study that shows significant results in less than three months.
+SEO takes time to build momentum and to start seeing ROI.
 But opportunity and competition will not wait 6 to 12 months for your SEO campaign to start working.

-Use PPC best practices to get your name, product or service in front of people that matter to you immediately.
+Use PPC best practices, like Google Ads, to get your name, product or service in front of your people immediately.

-You can start with targeted PPC ads and a conversion-optimized landing page to increase traffic to your website and hit the top spot on Google (the ads section) for multiple targeted keywords in as little as a day.
+Start with targeted PPC ads and conversion-optimized landing pages to increase traffic to your website and hit the top spot on Google (the ads section) for multiple targeted keywords in as little as a day.

 Can your SEO keywords be used in PPC campaigns?
 Absolutely.
-Use the keywords from the campaign you can quantitatively tell is giving you more ROI.
+Using the keywords from the campaign you can quantitatively tell is giving you more ROI.

 Combining PPC and SEO builds trust fast and helps increase conversion

 Using both SEO and PPC best practices in one campaign will increase your visibility in the SERPs.